-Integrated Reporting is an evolution of corporate reporting, with a focus on conciseness, strategic relevance and future orientation.
-As well as improving the quality of information contained in the final report, <IR> makes the reporting process itself more productive, resulting in tangible benefits. <IR> requires and brings about integrated thinking, enabling a better understanding of the factors that materially affect an organization’s ability to create value over time.
+Integrated reporting is an evolution of corporate reporting, with a focus on conciseness, strategic relevance and future orientation.
+As well as improving the quality of information contained in the final report, integrated reporting makes the reporting process itself more productive, resulting in tangible benefits.
+Integrated reporting requires and brings about integrated thinking, enabling a better understanding of the factors that materially affect an organization’s ability to create value over time.
 It can lead to behavioural changes and improvement in performance throughout an organization.

-<IR> has been created for any organization that wants to embrace integrated thinking and progress their corporate reporting.
-Businesses have reported breakthroughs in understanding value creation, greater collaboration within their teams, more informed decision making and positive impacts on stakeholder relations.
-For organizations or stakeholders interested in real world examples and practical advice about the journey towards <IR>, networks have been established to share experiences and learning.
+Integrated reporting has been created for any organization that wants to embrace integrated thinking and progress their corporate reporting.
+Businesses have reported breakthroughs in understanding value creation, greater collaboration within their teams, more informed decision making and positive impacts on investor and stakeholder relations.
+For organizations interested in practical advice about the journey towards integrated reporting, networks have been established to share experiences and learning.

-<IR> is the central strand of a global movement towards establishing a more inclusive economic system and a sustainable capital markets system, facilitated and encouraged by a more effective corporate reporting system.
-The progress towards global adoption of <IR> has seen milestones achieved by many organizations.
+Integrated reporting is the central strand of a global movement towards establishing a more inclusive economic system and a sustainable capital markets system, facilitated and encouraged by a more effective corporate reporting system.
+The progress towards global adoption of integrated reporting has seen milestones achieved by many organizations.

-In order to make <IR> easy to embrace and consistent across organizations, the International <IR> Framework has been developed to explain the fundamental concepts that underpin the movement, alongside guiding principles and eight practical content elements for the report.
+The Integrated Reporting Framework has been developed to explain the fundamental concepts that underpin the integrated reporting movement, alongside guiding principles and practical content elements for the report.